 2. Provide Value

 The reader’s primary concern is not the value of an offer but rather the reliability of content and consequently the website.
 While selling is the ultimate goal, this should not be the core purpose of the content.
 It must be more than a sales pitch.

 Offers will differ from post to post.
 Some posts will provide solutions to common consumer problems.
-Others will discuss important news and how it can impact the industry or the readers themselves.
+Others will discuss relevant news and how it can impact the industry or the readers themselves.
 It is imperative to entertain or inform the “audience” – a mix of both is often preferable.

 3. Make Use of Social Proof

 Most people are more likely to trust the recommendation of someone they know an advertisement or an article.
-It’s why word-of-mouth marketing is so effective.
+It’s why word-of-mouth marketing is so compelling.
 Social proof from strangers will often have the same impact.

 For example, putting a small banner showing the number of Facebook followers can show that other people like the offers available and could put suspicious minds at ease.

 The success of a marketing campaign is reliant on a consistent brand.
 A consistent effort makes for a dependable image.
 If it is blurred or confusing, people will have trouble figuring out what to expect from the brand; they’ll have trouble accepting the brand as a credible source.

 A consistent tone, goals, and presentation are essential to attracting the right kind of people with an offer.

 Campaigns will be at risk by not creating content consistently, thus putting it in jeopardy.
 While posting every day is not required, sticking to a regular schedule is a must.